 Whether you're trying to recapture the old days of local multiplayer or just looking for a solid fun shooter than this is perfect.
 It's gone to great strides to provide a laugh and solid multiplayer combat.
 There were times when I was smacking people with a candle stick or being chased while holding the rainbow horse.
 It was also crazy to just see bullets being fired as the people were invisible moving around and it took time to get used to the whole four corner thing.
 Screencheat really does do a great job of capturing the essence of old school four player local multiplayer and updating it for the modern times.
 Definitely a lot of fun and a great party game for multiple players or those searching online by themselves.

-Review Done on Screencheat for Xbox One
+Screencheat Review on Xbox One

 Review Code Provided by Stride PR